sshlok3177-arch/UHF-Transceiver-Board-/README.md

 ## Overview
 The UHF Transceiver Board is a 4-layer PCB designed for space applications, specifically for CubeSats.
-It is built around the Si4464 transceiver IC, which has strong space heritage, and is designed to operate in the UHF frequency band with military-grade components for reliability in harsh space environments.
+It is built around the Si4464 transceiver IC, which has space heritage, and is designed to operate in the UHF frequency band with military-grade components for reliability in harsh space environments.